bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/m/MaximumTransferRate_0Az4uYaFHDRAo465uiJHuc/Documentation.md

-Indicate the transmission rate in bit/s over the wired port.
+Indicates the transmission rate in bit/s over the wired port.